University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/version_control/prac_4_github_advanced.md

 ## Fix the UPPERCASE issue

+Another type of bug has been introduced, where some lower case words were changed to UPPERCASE

+* Raise a new issue referencing the UPPERCASE problems in your file
 * Edit your data/ file, and remove the UPPERCASE issue.
 * ```git add``` then ``git commit --message "fix issue upper case issue"`` (referencing the issue in the original repo you raised)
 * ``git push`` back to your repo

 # Extras